kubewarden/docs/src/writing-policies/spec/06-signature-verifier-policies.md

 information.

-The different language SDKs for Kubewarden policies take care of all that, and provide functions for container image verification.
+The different language SDKs for Kubewarden policies take care of all that, and provide functions for verification of container image, Kubewarden policies, Helm charts and generally speaking any kind of OCI artifact.
 This ensures a safe and tested codepath for verification.
 In addition, pulling images and cryptographically verifying signatures can be time and computationally expensive, so the SDKs stack ensures that both the image pulls and the